trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

     --prefix=PATH           Set directory prefix for installation

-By default Somoclu is installed into /usr/local.
+By default, the executable is installed into /usr/local.
 If you prefer a different location, use this option to select an installation directory.